 So, having said that (back to the subject at hand)… I was chatting with a friend of mine, James, from Desert Art Supplies here in Las Vegas, and the subject of pencils came up.
 James knows I love to draw and that I am a geek of sorts about many things and how they are made (sure, I admit it).
 James mentioned this kit they had stored away – an illustrated step-by-step kit of how a pencil is made.
 Today, he shared that kit with me, and I immediately thought, “This is cool – I should share this with my readers.”
 This “old school” kit perfectly shows how information was shared before computers and the internet.
 So, in like mind, I’m sharing it with you here…

 Courtesy of General’s ® ~ since 1889

-Lightweight and durable, Cedar Pencils are made from a renewable resource — genuine incense cedar from the carefully managed, sustainable forests of California and Oregon.
+Lightweight and durable, Cedar Pencils are made from a renewable resource — genuine incense cedar from California and Oregon’s carefully managed, sustainable forests.

-- “Pencil blocks” are sawed into “slats”, each one-half the thickness of a finished pencil.
-Tungsten-tipped saw blades ensure precision tolerances of +- .0003 inch.
+- “Pencil blocks” are sawed into “slats,” each one-half the thickness of a finished pencil.
+Tungsten-tipped saw blades ensure precision tolerances of +- .0003 inches.

 - Each stained slat is machine-grooved to receive the pencil lead.

-- Pencil “lead”, a fragile mixture of clay and graphite, is placed into the grooves of the bottom slat.
-The strength and stability of incense-cedar keeps the pencil lead from breaking.
+- Pencil “lead,” is a fragile mixture of clay and graphite, is placed into the grooves of the bottom slat.
+The strength and stability of incense cedar keep the pencil lead from breaking.